13 October 2024

 The required cost of discipleship is to love and be loyal to Jesus above anything and all others (including ourselves), even those who are related to us.
 It means dying to self, choosing to daily lay our lives down in obedience to Jesus as He lay down His own life for the sake of sinners.
 A servant is not above his master, and since our Master Jesus freely sacrificed Himself for the glory of God in obedience to His will, so ought we to do in living a life that pleases Him.
 Jesus spoke about how a person building a tower considers the cost of the project before starting construction.
 A tower could not fulfil its purpose if only a foundation was built.
 Everyone would recognise the folly and how laughable it would be to start a project that could not be finished.
 All the effort and financial investment would be wasted on a "tower" that never stood.

 The second illustration Jesus used was a king on the cusp of battle who was severely undermanned.
 The king needed to decide if victory was assured or at least probable with his current fighting force.
-If it turned out the king faced a battle he could not win, it would be wise would send a delegation to ask for conditions of peace so him, his army and kingdom would be preserved.
+If it turned out the king faced a battle he could not win, it would be wise to send a delegation to ask for conditions of peace so he, his army and kingdom would be preserved.
 This common sense is also true concerning Christians.
 If we are unwilling to bear our cross and come after Jesus, if we do not want to go where He is going and build our lives upon His wisdom, choosing to hear His voice and obey Him, it makes a mockery of Jesus and discipleship.
 Those who lose their lives for Christ sake will find them, and those who refuse to forsake their lives--their ways, plans, ambitions, fleshly desires, assumptions, thoughts and sins--cannot be His disciples.
 You might as well try to fight a battle you cannot possibly win.
 Following Jesus means we follow Him exclusively and continually His way.

 Paul, a faithful disciple of Jesus, wrote in Philippians 3:7-11 about how loss for Christ's sake resulted only in gain: "But what things were gain to me, these I have counted loss for Christ.
 8 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ 9 and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; 10 that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, 11 if, by any means, I may attain to the resurrection from the dead."
 When Paul shed the skin of everything he once prided himself in, he found himself enriched beyond measure through righteousness by faith in Jesus, the knowledge of Jesus, the power of resurrection to new and eternal life, and the fellowship of His sufferings.
 Paul was richer in the end, and it all came at the cost of Christ's shed blood and by the power of the Gospel.
 We lose nothing in giving everything God requires because God gives us freely everything that pertains to life and godliness.